vivavv/vivavv/README.md

 <img src="https://media.giphy.com/media/9PwWklO9tSELtIhBka/giphy.gif" width="250" height="190" align="right" alt="capoo-gif"/>

-- 👩🏻‍💻 I’m currently working with Javascript and React
+- 👩🏻‍💻 I’m currently working with Javascript and Vue.js!
 - 🚀 I’m currently learning some Python and Back-end Development
 - 💬 You can ask me about anything
 - 🎶 I'm a music enthusiast!
 Love to create playlists and discover new music